 The user should log in with their corporate ID and password.
 Enter your company corporate ID and click on Next.

-You will be prompted for the password at next screen.
+You will be prompted for the password on the next screen.
 Enter the password and click on Next.

-The Enrollment Status Page (ESP) will be displayed on next screen.
+The Enrollment Status Page (ESP) will be displayed on the next screen.

-The followings stages will be part of Enrollment Status page.
+The following stages will be part of an Enrollment Status page.

 Device Preparation: